Emini futures (or ES futures) are probably the most important trading vehicle in the world.

 Update – 36,000 Amateur Emini Traders

-This means that there are closer to 36,000 Amateur Emini traders – not 6,000 as previously estimated by the CFTC and SEC.
+This means there are closer to 36,000 Amateur Emini traders – not 6,000 as previously estimated by the CFTC and SEC.
 You can read the full story here.

 How Do Emini Futures Work?